Authored by the expert who managed and guided the team behind the Japan Property Pack

 Which neighborhoods have the fastest rising property prices in Osaka as of 2026?

-As of January 2026, the three neighborhoods with the fastest rising property prices in Osaka are Umeda/Umekita in Kita Ward, Nakanoshima/Fukushima along the riverfront, and the Shinsaibashi/Horie area spanning Chuo and Nishi Wards.
+As of early 2026, the three neighborhoods in Osaka with the fastest rising property prices are the Umeda and Osaka Station area in Kita Ward, the Shinsaibashi and Horie zone in Chuo and Nishi Wards, and the Tennoji and Abeno hub in the south of Osaka City.

 By the way, you will find much more detailed price ranges across neighborhoods in our property pack covering the real estate market in Osaka.